phenomen/vttc/README.md

 **VTTC** is a command line tool (CLI) that quickly converts various image and video formats into optimized formats compatible with popular VTTs (e.g. Foundry VTT, Roll20, Fantasy Grounds).

-> Right now it's pretty basic and lacks of some options (especially for video formats) but still useful for quick conversion.

 ## Supported Formats

 - **Image conversion:** any image into WEBP, PNG, JPEG, AVIF.